GEOF-OSGL/OSMPoliticalMap/README.md

 # OSMPoliticalMap
-Automaticaly generate World Political Map in QGIS for printing from OpenStreetMap planet file (see the result in https://github.com/GEOF-OSGL/OSMPoliticalMap/blob/master/World_political_map_A0_Croatian.pdf) .
+Automaticaly generate World Political Map in QGIS for printing from OpenStreetMap planet file (see example map https://github.com/GEOF-OSGL/OSMPoliticalMap/blob/master/World_political_map_A0_Croatian.pdf) .

-Set of bash and python scripts for automatic generation of wall world political map in scale 1:30 000 000, A0 size, in Winkel tripel map projection.
-Map created is in QGIS project, and all data are stored in shapefiles.
+Set of bash and Python scripts for automatic generation of wall world political map in scale 1:30 000 000, A0 size.
+Map created is QGIS project, and all data are stored in ESRI shapefiles.

 ![alt tag](osm_political_map.png)

 This project intents to investigate how OpenStreetMap (OSM) planet file can be used for generating small scale "classical" maps, with example of World Political Map.

 Main challanges are automated cartographic generalisation, as well as getting appropriate data from OSM for desired map.

-This is first attempt to do such task, it will be developed in number of aspects: choosing custom map projection, choosing map scale, choosing language, improving filtering and cartographic generalisation.
+Processes will be improved in order to achieve better final result and performance.
 Also, inconsistencies in or missing OSM data are detected when data is processed which then can lead to edits in OSM.

+Resulting map is a very good starting point for creating final map, since program automate many tasks in map creation and reduce time to get desired world political map.

+User can set map projection, map scale and map language.

 # Warning
 Running these scripts require downloading OSM planet file (~50GB) and filtering data from it (extra ~100GB needed).
-Whole process of map generation can take many hours on standard PC.
+Whole process of map generation can take many hours (~6 hrs in tested environment) on standard PC.

 # Tested environment:
 Debian GNU/Linux 8 (jessie) 64-bit,